Text Link

 What to expect when getting binge eating disorder help

-You’re not alone in what you’re feeling, and it’s perfectly normal to be apprehensive about what comes next.
+You’re not alone in what you’re feeling, and it’s normal to be apprehensive about what comes next.
 This article will go through what you can expect from treatment for binge eating disorder, the kind of therapies that may be used in your treatment plan, and how you can support your recovery at home.

 Last updated on